christianityorigins/website/blog/_posts/2015-01-10-christianity-bloody-history.md

 ---
 layout: default
 open_links_in_new_tab: true
-title: "Christianity: The Blood-Soaked Sword of Division"
+title: "The Dark Side of Christendom: Atrocities, Genocide, and the Cost of Faith"
 date: 2015-01-10
 category: blog
 ---

-# Christianity: The Blood-Soaked Sword of Division
+The Dark Side of Christendom: Atrocities, Genocide, and the Cost of Faith

 **By Ralph Perrier**